Kodiyil Oruvan: Soundtrack

 The soundtrack and score is composed by Nivas K. Prasanna.
 The soundtrack album featured five songs and the audio rights were acquired by Saregama.

 Release

 The film was released in theatres on 17 September 2021.
 The film was dubbed and released in Kannada, Telugu and Hindi versions under the title Vijaya Raghavan while the Malayalam dubbed version retained the same title as the original.

+Home media

-The streaming rights were acquired by Amazon Prime Video.
+The streaming rights of the film were acquired by Amazon Prime Video and satellite rights were acquired by Colors Tamil.